-- Having more than three moderate breaches of professionalism - Committing forgery or altering or misusing Graduate School documents, records, instruments of identification, computer programs or accounts - Expressing criticism or issues, in in-person and virtual academic settings, in a threatening, abusive and negative manner - Committing a violent act - Engaging in illegal activity, including but not limited to illegal activities related to alcoholic beverages, illegal drugs, and gambling violations (see the St. Jude Drug Free Workplace Policy) - Maliciously accusing another student of violating this policy - Retaliating against a Reporter - Violating the Student Honor Code - Engaging in academic misconduct, which includes but is not limited to the following actions: - Violating the statement of academic integrity (see section 1.1 above) - Submitting the same assignment for credit in more than one course without prior authorization - Using, providing, or receiving unauthorized assistance or materials for any assignment or examination (especially in the instance of online assessments) - Collaborating with others on independent assignments and activities 0 - Sharing materials with individuals not enrolled in the Graduate School 0 - Posting lectures or resource materials to external sites - Substituting for another student or having another student substitute for oneself to complete exams or - Forging a signature or allowing forgery of any academic-related document 0 - Engaging in any activity that places another student at an unfair disadvantage, such as taking, altering, or withholding resource materials - Failing to follow faculty instructions on exams or assignments that may compromise the integrity of the 0 assignment - Misrepresenting or falsifying academic status and records - Unauthorized tampering with faculty, administrative, and staff office property - Engaging in research misconduct (see the Research Misconduct Policy) - Violating the alcohol use policy (see the Alcohol Use Policy) - Being complicit in any serious breach of professionalism prohibited by this policy - Engaging in disruptive conduct, which includes but is not limited to disrupting classes and academic activities and/or interfering with course instruction or exam administration to the detriment of other students - Participating in endangering behavior, including but not limited to carrying or transporting a firearm (see the St. Jude Weapons Policy) - Failing to comply with security directives - Engaging in fire safety violations - Furnishing false information - Engaging in harassment, which is defined by verbal, visual, or physical hostilities in the form of discrimination or bullying.
-Examples include but are not limited to: - Making derogatory remarks - Making inappropriate jokes and comments - Communicating offensive imagery - Making unwelcome sexual advances or suggestive comments and gestures (see Sexual Harassment in Educational Programs or Activities Policy) - Engaging in sexual misconduct or harassment (see the Sexual Harassment in Educational Programs or Activities Policy) - Engaging in hazing, which is defined by coercion to participate in activities that may cause physical, mental, or emotional harm as part of an initiation or acceptance into a group.
-Examples include but are not limited to: - Coercing individuals (s) to consume substances - Coercing individual (s) to perform activities - Engaging in abuse, humiliation, or threats for non-cooperation - Committing an act considered invasion of privacy and unauthorized recording - Engaging in misuse or unauthorized possession or use of campus property - Entering facilities that one is not authorized to enter

-- Committing an act considered public indecency - Obstructing the Graduate School student complaint process or student professionalism process
+- Engaging in illegal activity, including but not limited to illegal activities related to alcoholic beverages, illegal drugs, and gambling violations (see the St. Jude Drug Free Workplace Policy) - Maliciously accusing another student of violating this policy - Retaliating against a Reporter - Violating the Student Honor Code - Engaging in academic misconduct, which includes but is not limited to the following actions: - Violating the statement of academic integrity (see section 1.1 above) - Submitting the same assignment for credit in more than one course without prior authorization - Using, providing, or receiving unauthorized assistance or materials for any assignment or examination (especially in the instance of online assessments) - Collaborating with others on independent assignments and activities 0 - Sharing materials with individuals not enrolled in the Graduate School 0 - Posting lectures or resource materials to external sites 0 - Substituting for another student or having another student substitute for oneself to complete exams or assignments - Forging a signature or allowing forgery of any academic-related document 0 - Engaging in any activity that places another student at an unfair disadvantage, such as taking, altering, or withholding resource materials - Failing to follow faculty instructions on exams or assignments that may compromise the integrity of the 0 assignment - Misrepresenting or falsifying academic status and records 0 - Unauthorized tampering with faculty, administrative, and staff office property - Engaging in research misconduct (see the Research Misconduct Policy) - Violating the alcohol use policy (see the Alcohol Use Policy) - Being complicit in any serious breach of professionalism prohibited by this policy - Engaging in disruptive conduct, which includes but is not limited to disrupting classes and academic activities and/or interfering with course instruction or exam administration to the detriment of other students - Participating in endangering behavior, including but not limited to carrying or transporting a firearm (see the St. Jude Weapons Policy) - Failing to comply with security directives - Engaging in fire safety violations - Furnishing false information - Engaging in harassment, which is defined by verbal, visual, or physical hostilities in the form of discrimination or bullying.
+Examples include but are not limited to: - Making derogatory remarks - Making inappropriate jokes and comments - Communicating offensive imagery 0 - Making unwelcome sexual advances or suggestive comments and gestures (see Sexual Harassment in Educational Programs or Activities Policy) - Engaging in sexual misconduct or harassment (see the Sexual Harassment in Educational Programs or Activities Policy) - Engaging in hazing, which is defined by coercion to participate in activities that may cause physical, mental, or emotional harm as part of an initiation or acceptance into a group.
+Examples include but are not limited to: - Coercing individuals (s) to consume substances - Coercing individual (s) to perform activities - Engaging in abuse, humiliation, or threats for non-cooperation - Committing an act considered invasion of privacy and unauthorized recording - Engaging in misuse or unauthorized possession or use of campus property - Entering facilities that one is not authorized to enter - Committing an act considered public indecency - Obstructing the Graduate School student complaint process or student professionalism process